The New Year is well underway and soon it’ll be summer hols for schools, end of fiscal years and vacation time. It’s

 4. Iceland – Country in Europe

 Game of Thrones has really brought Iceland to the fore.
-Today, Iceland is a hot tourist destination, with people wanting to check out the locations where the famous TV show was shot.
+Today, Iceland is a hot tourist destination and best place to visit in the march around the world, with people wanting to check out the locations where the famous TV show was shot.
 Icelandair, Iceland’s airlines offer passengers free stop-offs in Iceland on the way to the US as well.
 Iceland is home to a number of musical artists, many of whom are known internationally such as Björk, Múm, Sigur Rós, Ólafur Arnalds, Gus Gus, Emiliana Torrini, and others.
 There are cultural, food and music festivals in the capital every week.
 Spring festivals in March-April are vibrant and great fun.

 5. Vietnam – Country in Asia